supermemoryai/supermemory/SETUP-GUIDE.md

 ### web

-1. You need to create OAuth credentials for Google which is need for auth.js (nextauth).
+1. You need to create OAuth credentials for Google which are needed for auth.js (nextauth).
 Visit https://developers.google.com/identity/protocols/oauth2 to learn more and https://console.cloud.google.com/apis/dashboard to create a new project and OAuth credentials.
 You need to set the redirect URL to `http://localhost:3000/api/auth/callback/google` for development.
 You can also set the redirect URL to your own domain if you are deploying the app.
 2. Create a `.dev.vars` file in `apps/web` with the following content:

 ```bash